rotki/rotki/docs/api.rst

    :reqjson list[object] accounts: A list of account data to add for the given blockchain
    :reqjsonarr string address: The address of the account to add.
 Can either be a hexadecimal address or an ENS name.
    :reqjsonarr string[optional] label: An optional label to describe the new account.
 Cannot be empty string.
-   :reqjsonarr list[optional] tags: An optional list of tags to attach to the new account
+   :reqjsonarr list[optional] tags: An optional list of tags to attach to the new account.
+Can be null.
+Should never be an empty list.
    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not

    **Example Response**: